dauparas/website/content/author/admin/_index.md

 organizations = [ { name = "Harvard University", url = "" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "Postdoctoral Fellow at Harvard working on representation learning."
+bio = "Postdoctoral Fellow at Harvard working on representation learning"

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""